Kucoin/kucoin-api-docs/source/localizable/index.html.md

 The request URL needs to be determined by BASE and specific endpoint combination.

-## Endpoint
+## Endpoint of the Interface

 Each interface has its own endpoint, described by field **HTTP REQUEST** in the docs.

 For the **GET METHOD** API, the endpoint needs to contain the query parameters string.

-e.g. For "[List Accounts](#accounts)", the default endpoint of this API is **/api/v1/accounts**.
-If you pass the "currency" parameter(BTC), the endpoint is  **/api/v1/accounts?currency=BTC** and the final request url is **https://openapi-v2.kucoin.com/api/v1/accounts?currency=BTC**.
+E.G. For "List Accounts", the default endpoint of this API is **/api/v1/accounts**.
+If you pass the "currency" parameter(BTC), the endpoint will become **/api/v1/accounts?currency=BTC** and the final request URL will be **https://openapi-v2.kucoin.com/api/v1/accounts?currency=BTC**.

-# Request
+## Request
 All requests and responses are **application/json** content type.

 Unless otherwise stated, all timestamp parameters should in milliseconds. e.g. **1544657947759**

-## Parameters
+### Parameters

 For the **GET, DELETE** request, all query parameters need to be included in the request url. (**e.g. /api/v1/accounts?currency=BTC**)

 For the **POST, PUT** request, all query parameters need to be included in the request body with JSON. (**e.g. {"currency":"BTC"}**). **Do not include extra spaces in JSON strings.**

-## Data Parameters

-All interfaces may add new parameters in the future, existing parameters will not change, please pay attention to compatibility during programming.

-## Errors
+### Errors

-Errors forto bad requests will respond with an HTTP error code or system error code.
+When errors occur, the HTTP error code or system error code will be returned.
 The body will also contain a message parameter indicating the cause.

-### HTTP error status codes
+#### HTTP error status codes

 ```
 {